nodecross/nodex-docs/source/preview/build_guide/free_rtos/tutorial/ubuntu-nodejs/i.-create-a-did.md

 ✨  Done in 4.98s.
 ```

 Oh, you don't see anything as a result of running it?
 Actually, that's how it works.
-Instead of displaying nothing, you should find a `unid-edge-sdk.sqlite` file created in the NodeJS project directory as proof that the initialization of the UNiD EDGE SDK was executed successfully. unid-edge-sdk.sqlite file is a keyring where the private key data handled by the UNiD The `unid-edge-sdk.sqlite` file is the keyring where the private key data handled by the UNiD EDGE SDK is stored in encrypted form.
+Instead of displaying nothing, you should find a `unid-edge-sdk.sqlite` file created in the NodeJS project directory as proof that the initialization of the NodeX EDGE SDK was executed successfully. unid-edge-sdk.sqlite file is a keyring where the private key data handled by the NodeX The `unid-edge-sdk.sqlite` file is the keyring where the private key data handled by the NodeX EDGE SDK is stored in encrypted form.

 Let's move on to the next step, which is to add the DID creation process.

 ## 4. Add DID creation process

-It is very easy to create a DID using the UNiD EDGE SDK.
+It is very easy to create a DID using the NodeX EDGE SDK.
 Just incorporate the following statement into your code!

 ```{note}
 You will need to import the KeyRingType Enum in order to run the function to create the DID.
 Don't forget to import it!